waqasbhatti/astrobase/README.md

 - **[periodbase](astrobase/periodbase.py)**: parallelized functions (using
-  `multiprocessing.map`) to run fast period searches on light curves, including: the generalized Lomb-Scargle algorithm from Zechmeister & Kurster (2008), the string length algorithm from Dworetsky (1983), the phase dispersion minimization algorithm from Stellingwerf (1978, 2011), the AoV algorithm from Schwarzenberg-Cerny (1989), and the BLS algorithm from Kovacs et al. (2002)
+  `multiprocessing.map`) to run fast period searches on light curves, including: the generalized Lomb-Scargle algorithm from Zechmeister & Kurster (2008), the phase dispersion minimization algorithm from Stellingwerf (1978, 2011), the AoV algorithm from Schwarzenberg-Cerny (1989), and the BLS algorithm from Kovacs et al. (2002)

 - **[plotbase](astrobase/plotbase.py)**: functions to plot light curves, phased light curves, periodograms, and download cutouts using `astroquery` and the